Bulga Optimisation Project

 Welcome to Bulga Coal

 Bulga Coal includes Bulga Open Cut, Bulga Underground Operations and the Coal Handling and Preparation Plant.
 Bulga Coal is located 15 kilometres southwest of Singleton near the village of Broke in New South Wales.

 The Bulga Complex produces approximately 16 million tonnes of semi soft coking coal and thermal coal a year, which is railed to the Port of Newcastle for export to China and Japan.
 The coal is used predominately for steel making and power generation.

-The Bulga Complex employs approximately 1,000 employees and contractors at its open cut and underground operations.
-Owning 5,500 hectares of land, the Bulga Complex is one of the largest landholders in the area.
+Bulga Coal employs approximately 1,000 employees and contractors at its open cut and underground operations.
+Owning around 6,000 hectares of land, Bulga Coal is one of the largest landholders in the area.
 Our focus is on implementing the highest environmental standards and best practice to ensure our licence to operate and developing long-term, sustainable relationships with our local community.